siamx/exorcism/README.md

 ## FAQ
 #### 1. Something is missing?
 Need a feature?
 Found a bug?
-- Kindly open an issue for me :smile:
+- Kindly open an issue :smile:

 #### 2. Want to give a helping hand?
 Refer to [Quasar Docs](https://quasar.dev/start/pick-quasar-flavour), and dive